- (252) 399-2231

 Same Day Inspections

 Any inspection received by 7:30 am will be scheduled for the same day.
-Any inspection request received after 7:30 am will be placed on the schedule for the next working day.
+Any inspection request received after 7:30 am will be placed on the schedule for the next business day.
 To help improve the efficiency of our operations all inspection requests, other than those accepted below, should be made after the work is complete and ready for inspection.
-We will not be able to accommodate requests for specific time inspections (PM inspections).
+We will not be able to accommodate requests for specific time inspections (AM/PM inspections).
 Those exceptions include: footings, below slab, emergency pressure tests, electrical service change outs and open ditches including water and sewer new or repair of line from the meter to the structure.
 These exceptions requests must be received by 7:30 am the day of request with the time indicated for inspection request.

 Certificates of Occupancy will be issued for completed sites by the Inspection Division after all other applicable departments have signed off on their approval.